 This coverage limitation applies in the event of a court case and a jury award.
 For example, suppose a driver with no insurance causes a car accident.
 It’s common for a jury to award punitive damages in addition to actual damages.
 The insurance policy would exclude the amount awarded since you’ve already received it.

-Call One of the Best Car Accident Lawyers in Houston
+Call an Experienced Car Accident Lawyers in West Houston